 Paris walking tours

-Hardcore fashionistas will appreciate this foray into the life and work of one of the twentieth century's greatest designers.
-Start off at Coco Chanel's favourite cafe, Angelina, which is renowned for its hot chocolate.
-Then venture onto Rue Saint Honoré, where Chanel lived, see the site of her first shop (which remains today), and rummage through a vintage shop in the hope of getting a classic piece of Chanel.
+Fashonistas can see Paris through the eyes of one of the twentieth century’s greatest designers.
+The tour will begin at Coco’s favourite cafe, Angelina, which is renowned for its hot chocolate.
+Then you’ll venture onto Rue Saint Honoré, where Chanel lived and see the site of her first shop (which remains today).
+Lastly, you can enjoy a rummage through a vintage shop in the hope of scoring some old school Chanel.

-Take a moment (or 90 minutes) to admire the colourful artwork lining the walls of parts of Paris.
-Discover the famous street artists in the capital, as well as the lesser-known, and learn about the techniques they use to get the desired effects.
+For something beautiful and slightly less touristy, take a moment (or 90) to admire the colourful artwork lining the walls of parts of the city.
+Learn about some of the capital’s most well-known street artists, as well as the new and emerging, and discover the techniques they use to get the desired effects.

-Travel back to a time when Paris was a hub for great literary minds.
-Stroll past cafés that Hemingway, Gertrude Stein and F Scott Fitzgerald once frequented, locate the hotel where Oscar Wilde spent his final days, and discover the Shakespeare and Company bookshop, the original of which was founded by Sylvia Beach in 1919 and was responsible for publishing James Joyce's Ulysses.
+Transport yourself back in time with this literary stroll through the city.
+Walk past cafés that Hemingway, Gertrude Stein and F Scott Fitzgerald once frequented, locate the hotel where Oscar Wilde spent his final days, and discover the Shakespeare and Company bookshop, the original of which was founded by Sylvia Beach in 1919 and was responsible for publishing James Joyce's Ulysses.

 Other related tours and activities